muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1319
 * LSTM changes.
 Where are we with the LSTM config.
 * Mem size up to 128, as is suggested as default.
+* Does this provide change in comparison to 1318?
+  * First impression: Yes significant change to learning process.
+* Not nice.

+## 1320
+* Further LSTM test.

 ##
 * Remove door reward?
 Change scale?